-The classical definition of fistula is an abnormal communication between two epithelial surfaces.
+Fistula is an abnormal communication between two epithelial surfaces.
 This definition is not without exceptions.
 It is a general description to differentiate fistulae from sinuses and other forms of luminal tracts.

 Fistulae are named according to the surfaces or organs they connect like the entero-vesical fistula or the entero-cutaneous fistula.
 The name starts with the primary organ of origin of the fistula then the surface or organ to which it connects.
 For example, recto-vaginal fistula starts from the rectum and ends in the vagina.
 Similarly, entero-cutaneous fistula starts from the small intestine and ends or opens to the skin.

-An intestinal fistula is a challenging surgical condition.
+Intestinal fistulae are a challenging surgical condition.
 Assessment, management, and prognosis depend on the complexity of the fistula and the underlying etiology.
 In this article, fistulae starting from the intestine both small and large intestine will be the focus of discussion.
 Details of specific fistulae will not be included.

 Complex diverticular disease is a common cause of fistula connecting to an intra-abdominal organ like the bladder.
 Erosion of the diverticular wall with the components of inflammation and abscess can extend and involve the adjacent bladder wall to create the fistulous connection.
-Occasional increase in the luminal pressure in either side of the fistula and the continued inflammatory process will likely maintain the fistula patent *my.
+Occasional increase in the luminal pressure in either side of the fistula and the continued inflammatory process will likely maintain the fistula patent.

 Chronic inflammatory bowel diseases, especially Crohn's disease, are a well-known cause of intestinal fistulization.
 Entero-enteric, entero-colic, entero-vesical, entero-cutaneous, and peri-anal fistulae are common examples of Crohn's fistula complication.